 Faster Delivery

-A DevOps pipeline shortens the time to release by automating software delivery processes.
-With DevOps, an app update can go live in minutes.
+With a DevOps pipeline, an app update can go live in minutes.

 Improved Quality

-A DevOps pipeline also increases stability and reliability by letting engineers detect bugs early, when they are easier and cheaper to fix.
+Stability and reliability increase while engineers detect bugs early, when those are easier and cheaper to fix.

 Increased Collaboration